 In the pre-dam days, large floods on the river would disperse the smaller boulders downstream, lessening the severity of the rapid.
 As recurring side canyon debris flows bring more boulders into the channel, rapids may continue to grow in size and difficulty.
 In effect, man’s damming of the river has increased the adventure of river running.

-The Belknap Grand Canyon River Guide rates them on a 1-10 scale, with 10 the most difficult.
+The Belknap Grand Canyon River Guide rates them on a 1-10 scale, with 10 being the most difficult.
 The guides rate them on a 1-5 scale.
 Ratings are based on river flows of between 5,000 and 25,000 cubic feet per second (c.f.s.).
 About half of the rapids in the canyon are more difficult at higher water levels (tight constrictions) and half are more difficult at lower water levels (lots of rocks), so the difficulty ratings can be random.
 Rating rapids by difficulty is useful especially for beginners to understand some basic ideas, but are relative and dependent on water level, a boatman’s ability and boat type and size.

-Getting wet is a routine part of running rapids.
-You get the wettest riding the bow of the boat, actually quite a safe position.
-The front seats get wet on most significant rapids.
-Staying dry is quite possible at the rear especially when the ass lift technique is perfected.
-Dress for dealing with getting wet varied from bare skin (the fastest dry), to kayaking tops and rain pants.
+Dressing for getting wet varied from bare skin (the fastest dry) to kayaking tops and rain pants.
 I forgot my rain pants and was happy as your ass still gets wet with them on.
-Dress depended on the temperature and sun exposure.
-I most often wore a short-sleeved polyester top, long-sleeved UV protective shirt, hiking shorts and a wide-brimmed sun hat.
+Dress depends on the temperature and sun exposure.
+I most often wore a short-sleeved polyester top, a long-sleeved UV protective shirt, hiking shorts and a wide-brimmed sun hat.
 To dry my rear fastest, I went commando almost every day.
 I wear flip-flops almost 12 months of the year, continued that here and think they functioned the best.
 That is the only thing the guides wore on their feet.

-I personally preferred the rear seats.
-Besides being the driest, they allowed me to examine rowing technique and follow the currents and eddy lines.
+I preferred the rear seats.
+Besides being the driest, they allowed me to examine the rowing technique and follow the currents and eddy lines.
 On the second half of the trip with only 14 guests, it was possible to have the rear to oneself.

 Holes: Churning water downstream from a submerged rock.
 The big ones are the major cause of turnovers.